 Don’t be scared to throw your lures right into the snags and other structure, as this is generally where the fish are holding up waiting in ambush, if you’re not getting snagged up or at least bumping the snags, you’re not fishing in the right place!
 Murray cod are very territorial and will attack most intruders in their area and contrary to popular belief can move with remarkable speed.
 Trout cod which are currently protected are just down right aggressive and will attack anything that crosses they’re path and the Golden Perch are readily taken on a lure intended for much bigger predators.

-For trolling I prefer Hard bodied lures such as Oar-Geee (75mm), Stump jumpers (90mm), Muldoon’s (130mm), and Australian Crafted Lures (150mm), and have recently been experimenting with Spinner baits and Mumblers (also known as Chatter baits).
+For trolling I prefer Hard bodied lures such as Oar-Geee (75mm), Stump jumpers (90mm), Muldoon’s (130mm), and Australian Crafted Lures (150mm), and have recently been experimenting with Spinner baits and Chatter baits.

 When it comes to lure colours personal preference comes into play to a large degree, but as a rule Bright day = Bright colour, Dark day / Night = Dark colour.
 Around my area we tend to use most colours during the day Yellow, Bronze, Red and Green are generally a good start.
 At night Black and Purple are my preference.